kinnala/scikit-fem/docs/listofexamples.rst

 .. plot::
    :caption: The solution of Example 12.

-   from docs.examples.ex12 import basis, x from skfem.visuals.matplotlib import plot plot(basis, x, shading='gouraud', colorbar=True)
+   from docs.examples.ex12 import visualize visualize()

 See the `source code of Example 12 <https://github.com/kinnala/scikit-fem/blob/master/docs/examples/ex12.py>`_ for more information.